MaLSAMi/documentation/docs/Requirement_Analysis.md

 ### Available Software

-Python 3.5.2
+* Python 3.5.2
-Pytorch va
+* Pytorch va
-Cuda v
+* Cuda v
-Qemu
+* Qemu
-Genode
+* Genode
-cxxnet
+* cxxnet
-Theano
+* Theano
-Torch7
+* Torch7

-##What we can do
+## What we can do

 Multiple frameworks for deep learning and parallel programming.

 Pytorch allows easy high level implementation of deep neural networks along with GPU accelerated computation.
-This will be especially useful in speeding pu computation of deep neural networks.
+This will be especially useful in accelerating computation of deep neural networks.
 These GPUs will allow the networks to train on more data in less time.
-This feature will be especially useful when during the offline training phase, as this is where the GPUs are available.
+This feature will be especially useful when during the offline training phase where we can train deep and expansive nueral networks with full use of resources.

-There are numerous other frameworks that can be used as well.
-It is difficult to say which is optimal and usually they all are highly capable.
+There are numerous other frameworks that can also be utilized.
 Pytorch is good because of its ease in utilizing GPU architecture with neural networks.
 However, there are numerous other libraries that are specialized to the type of network or learning technique we are using.
 Cuda-convnet is another project that utilizes C++ Cuda implementatoin of neural networks.
 If we observe that the neural networks are performing well and we want to optimize, we can then pursue these libraries.

-Shallow Learning techniques are much simpler than Deep Learning techniques and do not always require very sophisticated libraries.
+Shallow Learning techniques are much simpler than Deep Learning techniques and do not always require very sophisticated libraries or hardware.
 Furthermore, whether or not the learning phase can or should be parallelized can be decided later.
 Given the resources, we have for the offline training phase, we will attempt to parallelize and optimize the algorithms wherever possible.

 After these rudimentary shallow and deep learning techniques are applied.
 We can look into reinforcement learning, a newer machine learning approach that is especially used for autonomous driving.
 The main difference between reinforcement learning and regular supervised/unsupervised machine learning is how an agent decides which actions to take based on the environment.
 We are currently mostly concerned with schedulablitity analysis, which will be learned based on the data itself.
 However, further analysis of the acquired data and the patterns analyzed may bring some interest into this type of approach.
+Other preprocessing and/or unsupervised learning techniques can be implemented to enhance the analysis.
+This will all depend on the data and the patterns that emerge when it is sampled.
 The ECUs allow us to use multiple forms of information which will be helpful for machine learning training such as lidar, radars, etc.

 ### Checkpointing